KislakCenter/digital-beehive/_alpha1/alpha_0033.md

 label: AntiChrist
 location: "<a href='/digital-beehive/toc/toc1_423/'>Full Page</a>"
-issue: The point of reference for "False Prophets" is not entirely clear, as there is no alphabetical entry for this term.The Octavo Index indicates that 41 [False Prophets] may be the earliest occurrence of this topic in the Numerical section of the Alvearium.
+issue: The point of reference for "False Prophets" is not entirely clear, as there is no alphabetical entry for this term.
+The Octavo Index indicates that 41 [False Prophets] may be the earliest occurrence of this topic in the Numerical section of the Alvearium.
 also_in_entry: